 The University’s Master of Science in Counseling/Clinical Mental Health Counseling (MSC/CCMH) program meets the licensure requirements in the states listed below.
 Review the licensure requirements listed under your state.

+Alaska has one level of licensing: Licensed Professional Counselor (LPC).
+For additional information on the licensure process visit the Alaska Board of Examiners in Counseling Licensure page.
 Below are the steps necessary to apply for licensure as a Licensed Professional Counselor after graduating with a Master of Science in Counseling/Clinical Mental Health (MSC/CCMH) at University of Phoenix.
-Alaska has two levels of licensing: Licensed Professional Counselor (LPC), and Licensed Professional Counselor Supervisor (LPC-S) Review the Alaska Board of Examiners in Counseling Licensure page for links and resources.

 Clearances:

-Each applicant is to submit a complete report of criminal justice information under AS 12.62.005 – AS 12.62.200 for Alaska.
+As part of the application process, you will complete a report of criminal justice information under AS 12.62.005 – AS 12.62.200 for Alaska.
 The Alaska report can be obtained by contacting the Department of Public Safety, Alaska State Troopers.

 Exams: